milvus-io/milvus/docs/developer_guides/chap03_index_service.md

 	Component
 	TimeTickProvider

-  // BuildIndex receives request from RootCoordinator to build an index.
+  // BuildIndex receives requests from RootCoordinator to build an index.
 	BuildIndex(ctx context.Context, req *indexpb.BuildIndexRequest) (*indexpb.BuildIndexResponse, error)
   // DropIndex deletes indexes based on IndexID.
 One IndexID corresponds to the index of an entire column.
 A column is
 	// divided into many segments, and each segment corresponds to an IndexBuildID.
 IndexCoord uses IndexBuildID to record